 Because we’re well aware that you can’t get enough of the sky above us, we’ve prepared a special feature for you.
 By the end of this article you’ll have your first simple, affordable, and fun astronomy kit.
 Keep reading and find out how to make an eclipse viewer at home!

-Creating Your Own Homemade Eclipse Glasses
+Creating Your Own Homemade Eclipse Viewer

 Read carefully and follow the next steps to make your own safe solar eclipse glasses at home: